Board of Directors

 Northwest Georgia Convocation

 Jeff Tindall grew up in Marietta, GA attending St. Catherine's Episcopal Church.
 A technology executive with over 20 years of experience in the healthcare software industry.
 He started his technical career in healthcare documentation management software with Healthcare Technologies, Inc. while attending the Georgia Institute of Technology where he graduated with a Bachelor of Science in Computer Science.
 Jeff served as President of HTI Technologies, Inc. prior to its acquisition by Superior Global.
 As the healthcare market has evolved through the passing of the HITECH Act and the Affordable Care Act, he has continued to expand his expertise in the healthcare revenue cycle to include creating systems for outsourced coding, auditing, and most recently billing companies.
-Jeff is currently the Managing Director of Agile Innovations Group, a leading provider of outsourced innovations for enterprise business platforms and Founder/CTO of OnePoint Systems, a social advocacy platform transforming the way businesses reward consumers for brand advocacy.
+Jeff is currently the Managing Director of Agile Innovations Group, a leading provider of outsourced innovations for enterprise business platforms.

 In his spare time, Jeff enjoys spending time with his family and staying involved in the community.
 His wife, Tiffany, is a Cartersville native who graduated from the University of Georgia and currently teaches dance.
 Jeff and Tiffany have two children together.
 He oversees operations and vision of the Church of the Ascension's Red Door Food Pantry with his family where their team served more than 118,000 pounds of food to over 14,000 Bartow County patrons in 2019.
 Currently the President of the Rotary Club of Etowah, Jeff also serves on the boards of the BLESS Coalition, The Bookmobile, and the Steps of Faith Dance Company.